 Last Minute Weddings

 When eloping, you can get married just the two of you or with a small party of family and friends.
-Throughout the country there are plenty of locations for saying “I do.”
-Your wedding can be as big or as small as you would like.
+Throughout the country, there are plenty of locations for saying “I do.”
+Your wedding can be a one-of-a-kind travel destination, or as big or as small as you would like.
 Take the entire venue or just a room for two.
 Let us help you take the worries away.
 You can have a unique, romantic wedding ceremony that is uncomplicated and inexpensive.
 Browse our suggested wedding elopement venues.
 Call and speak with an experienced hospitality industry professional about your elopement wedding.
 Our suggested innkeepers and elopement wedding venues have considerable experience planning the perfect elopement wedding.
 Please tell them you found them online in CountryWeddings.

 With the number of second weddings on the rise, many new traditions are being born.
 Many couples are opting for the new, the relaxed, and the non-traditional.
 Some choose to serve pie instead of cake, and others are saying “I do” barefoot on the beach.